 You can drag the row separator to increase or decrease the size of the rows as well as the texts.

-- Drag-and-drop operation - Select all the Ladder Diagram:
+Select all the Ladder Diagram

 You can click the border in the upper left corner to select the entire ladder.